aoloe/htdocs-blog-impagina/text/2013-02-13-drawing-xkcd-comics-in-the-browser.md

 ----
-    title:Drawing Xkcd comics in the browser
+    title: Drawing Xkcd comics in the browser
-    date:2013-02-13
+    date: 13.2.2013
 ----

 Here one of the most common feedbacks I get, when I talk about future software projects: do it in the browser!